 Key words: systematics, distribution, America, Lymnaeidae, Galba, vector snails, biological invasions.

-can present a significant challenge to the application of ic principlesfacilitate the detection of -fertilizingare Galbahave ding-fertilizationtransmittingwith an integrative s across s, aoeoriginated ca. 22 Myr ago and today of speciesesydemonstrate more s and exhibitmore than additionalremaining questions insisAbstract
+Abstract

-Cryptic species are a major problem in systematics and biogeography, especially if they are invasive or transmit parasites or pathogens.
-Detecting cryptic species requires a pluralistic approach in which molecular markers allow to detect coherent taxonomical units that can then be analyzed using various markers (e.g., internal morphology) and crosses.
-In asexual or selfing species, the latter criteria is of limited use.
-We studied a group of cryptic freshwater snail species from the family Lymnaeidae that invade almost all continents, reproduce mainly by selfing and transmit liver flukes to humans and livestock.
-We aim to clarify the systematics, distribution and phylogenetic relationships of Galba species based on a sound approach that included morphology, molecular markers, wide-scale sampling (the whole America) and data retrieved from GenBank (therefore including Old World samples).
-We suggest that the genus Galba comprises five species or species complex.Galba cousini is the only species that can be identified using shell morphology and internal anatomy (a derived trait) and has the most restricted distribution within the group.
-The other four species—G. truncatula, G. cubensis/viator, G. humilis and G. schirazensis—are all cryptic and constitute clades with wide variation in their genetic diversity, geographic distribution and invasiveness.
-Further genetic studies are required to clarify the status of the G. cubensis/viator (a single or two species).
-We highlight that no Galba species should be identified without molecular markers and that more sampling is required, especially in North America, Eurasia and Africa to clarify their systematics.
-We also discuss various hypotheses that can explain crypticity in Galba, such as morphological stasis or stabilizing selection.
+Cryptic species can present a significant challenge to the application of systematic and biogeographic principles, especially if they are invasive or transmit parasites or pathogens.
+Detecting cryptic species requires a pluralistic approach in which molecular markers facilitate the detection of coherent taxonomic units that can then be analyzed using various traits (e.g., internal morphology) and crosses.
+In asexual or self-fertilizing species, the latter criteria are of limited use.
+We studied a group of cryptic freshwater snails (genus Galba) from the family Lymnaeidae that have invaded almost all continents, reproducing mainly by self-fertilization and transmitting liver flukes to humans and livestock.
+We aim to clarify the systematics, distribution and phylogenetic relationships of these species with an integrative approach that includes morphology (shell and reproductive anatomy), molecular markers, wide-scale sampling across America, and data retrieved from GenBank (to include Old World samples).
+Our phylogenetic analysis suggests that the genus Galba originated ca. 22 Myr ago and today comprises six clusters of species.
+Four of these clusters (G. truncatula, G. cubensis/viator, G. humilis and G. schirazensis) are morphologically cryptic and constitute species or species complexes with wide variation in their genetic diversity, geographic distribution and invasiveness.
+The other two clusters constitute a single species or a species complex (Galba cousini/meridensis) that demonstrate more geographically restricted distributions and exhibit an alternative morphology more phylogenetically derived than the cryptic one.
+Further genetic studies are required to clarify the status of both G. cousini/meridensis and G. cubensis/viator.
+We emphasize that no Galba species should be identified without molecular markers and that additional sampling is required, especially in North America, Eurasia and Africa to clarify remaining questions in systematics and biogeography.
+We also discuss several hypotheses that can explain crypsis in Galba, such as convergence and morphological stasis, and hypothesize a role for stabilizing selection in amphibious (rather than strictly freshwater) habitats.

 Introduction

 Cryptic species are groups of populations in which the intrapopulation phenotypic variance exceeds interspecific phenotypic variance (see review in Bickford et al., 2007; Fišer et al., 2018; Struck et al., 2018).
 They have been described in all taxonomic kingdoms, although cryptic species seem to be more often reported in animals (Struck et al. 2018).
 Their frequency might reach a bit less than 1% of all animal species, an estimate that should be considered quite approximate given our lack of knowledge on the species totals.
-They also seem to be homogeneously distributed among taxa and biogeographical regions (Pfenninger and Schwenk 2007), although it has been suggested that some habitats such as caves and subterranean habitats may promote cryptic speciationSuch specializedm(Katz et al. 2018).
-Four hypotheses have been proposed for the origin of cryptic species partly relying on the time separating them (Fig. S1; Bickford et al., 2007; Fišer et al., 2018; Struck et al., 2018): (1) recent divergence, when distinguishing traits have not as yet accumulated (e.g. cave fish, Niemiller et al. 2012); (2) parallelism, where independent phenotypic traits evolve in different taxa from a similar and shared ancestral trait (Struck et al. 2018); (3) convergence, where more distantly related species evolve from dissimilar ancestors and result in cryptic species, as observed in some (e.g. sea stars, Zulliger and Lessios, 2010), and (4) morphological stasis, where species remain similar over long periods of time constrained by limited genetic variation or stabilizing selection (e.g., Gomez et al., 2004; Struck et al., 2018).
+They also seem to be homogeneously distributed among taxa and biogeographical regions (Pfenninger and Schwenk 2007), although it has been suggested that caves and subterranean habitats may promote cryptic speciation.
+Such isolated, dark, low-energy habitats promote diversification but constrain morphological differentiation since very specialized adaptations are needed to survive in them (Katz et al. 2018).
+Four hypotheses have been proposed for the origin of cryptic species (Fig. S1; Bickford et al., 2007; Fišer et al., 2018; Struck et al., 2018): (1) recent divergence, when distinguishing traits have not as yet accumulated (e.g. cave fish, Niemiller et al. 2012); (2) parallelism, where independent phenotypic traits evolve in different taxa from a similar and shared ancestral trait (Struck et al. 2018); (3) convergence, where more distantly related species evolve from dissimilar ancestors (e.g. sea stars, Zulliger and Lessios, 2010), and (4) morphological stasis, where species remain similar over long periods of time constrained by limited genetic variation or stabilizing selection (e.g., Gomez et al., 2004; Struck et al., 2018).